 This catalogue includes items related to the Taunton, Wild and Tucker families, who were ancestors of my paternal grandmother, Alice Mary Barnard (née Taunton).
-Her grandparents were Commissiary-General Henry James Wild and Mary Tudor Tucker.
-It includes items from my late cousin Ian Morin's house.
+A Taunton family tree is shown here.
+Alice's maternal grandparents were Commissiary-General Henry James Wild and Mary Tudor Tucker of Bermuda, whose mother Hester was the inspiration for the Irish poet Tom Moore's Odes to Nea.

 Number & Link |